remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-As you can tell now everything is very composible.
+As you can tell now everything is very composable.
 The main composition looks like this:

 ```tsx title="src/Slowed.tsx"
 import { AbsoluteFill } from "remotion";